GSA/resources.data.gov/pages/_resources/inventory-data-gov-guide.md

   1. Setting up an “organization” on inventory.data.gov.
 First, the agency should decide how they want to present their structure within inventory.data.gov.
 An agency could make the “organization” the entire agency (for example, make the entire Department of Veterans Affairs one “organization).
 In that case, everyone with a user account associated with the VA on inventory.data.gov would be able to view, add, edit or delete datasets for all of VA within inventory.data.gov.
 An agency could create an “organization” for sub-agencies, for instance creating an organization for the Farm Service Agency and all the other units of the Department of Agriculture.
 In that scenario, a user account for Farm Service Agency could view, add, edit or delete datasets for the Farm Service Agency only.
 The Data.gov PMO will set up organizations in the manner requested by the agency.

   2. Creating user accounts for the agency representatives who will be using inventory.data.gov to manage the agency datasets.
 Inventory.data.gov, for dataset management purposes, is not publicly accessible.
-Users must have accounts on the system.
-There are three levels of accounts for any “organization” on inventory.data.gov: Administrator, Editor, and Member.
-For dataset management, agency users will, in most cases, have an Editor account.
-Administrators can add additional members from that agency (organization), but in most cases adding additional members will be handled by the Data.gov team due to documentation requirements for adding new users.
-All other functions for managing metadata can be accomplished with an Editor account.
+Users must have accounts on the system as Editor for their organization.

   ### Creating a User Account